Peter Sloane Award

-Starting in 2020, the ESEA will offer the Peter Sloane award to a member of the sports economics community.
+Since 2020, the ESEA offers the Peter Sloane award to a member of the sports economics community.
 The award consists of a certificate and is presented biannually.
 It is given based on the following criteria:

 - Research contribution to European sports economics,